Friends of the Wild Flower Garden

 1997 - Funding help for replacing the back Garden trail from the Woodland Garden up to the Upland Garden.

-1995 - Funding for completion of the new front gate by adding a wooden superstructure and wrought iron fencing.
+1995 - Funding for completion of the new back gate and wrought iron work on the gate; wrought iron fencing in the area leading away from the front gate.
 Photo above.
 Funding for the Nordquist Fountain in the Upland Garden.
+Bookcase for the Shelter.
 Purchase of 3 granite slabs to use as seats in the Upland Garden new addition.

 1994 - Funds for work on designating the Garden as a historic site.